MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-tracing.md

 1. By enabling functionality built into the Azure SDK for Java.
 2. By enabling an in-process agent to gather tracing data and submit it without any code changes.

-## Enabling tracing in the Azure SDK for Java
+## Enable tracing in the Azure SDK for Java

 To enable tracing for all Azure Java client libraries, add the `azure-core-tracing-opentelemetry` and `opentelemetry-sdk` dependencies to your application.
 For example, in Maven, add the following dependencies: